legitDece/color-picker-react/README.md

 A small React application built with Vite for selecting and copying colors in RGB / Hex formats.

+This was completed as part of a project for Codedex React course.
+I updated it slightly from the requirements to choose randomly from a set of 50 colours, and added a button to regenerate the colours.

 ## Features

 - Click or drag inside the color canvas to pick a hue + saturation.